Police: Parents delay help for wounded boy to scrub evidence

-The parents of a 9-year-old boy who was shot in the head in their Phoenix home put off calling 911 as they cleaned up evidence in multiple rooms of the house, police said Wednesday in calling it a case that "shocks your conscience."
+The parents of a 9-year-old boy who was shot in the head in their Phoenix home put off calling 911 as they cleaned up evidence in multiple rooms of the house, police said, calling it a case that "shocks your conscience."

 Authorities said the parents delayed medical care for their son to clean up evidence in the house.
 Police declined to say whether they believe the boy would be alive had authorities been alerted sooner.